Want to start a flexible online coaching business?

 If you’ve already achieved those results yourself or you’ve helped others do it, you can sell your knowledge and time as a coach.

-Of course, coaching isn’t counseling, so if you’re thinking, “I don’t have a coaching certification, how can I become a coach?”, don’t worry.
+Of course, coaching isn’t counseling, so if you’re thinking, “I don’t have an online coaching certification, how can I become a coach?”, don’t worry.
 You can become an online coach with or without a certification.
 What it comes down to are your results.

 That’s not to say that I didn’t have any doubts when I first looked at starting an online coaching business.
 In fact, when I started my first coaching business, I wasn’t so sure that coaching was possible.
 Here’s how I figured out why building a coaching business is easier than you might think.